Examples of the Important Things to Do in Hawaii

-Some people assume Hawaii is always sunny and warm; but that’s not always the case.
+Some people assume Hawaii is always sunny and warm.
+But that’s not always the case.
 The winters can often be wet and rainy.
 So be sure to bring a light water-resistant jacket and umbrella during such times.
 Hiking in the higher elevations on Maui and the Big Island can sometimes be below freezing.
 And as such, it will require you to wear a decent jacket and good hiking boots.
 Whenever walking on sidewalks, trails or near the ocean, make sure you are wearing appropriate footwear.
 Even the sand can get extraordinarily hot, burning bare feet.
-Coral, broken glass and thorny branches can cause painful foot injuries.
+Coral, broken glass and thorns can cause painful foot injuries.
 So wearing rubber slippers or beach footwear is always a good idea.

 Respect Private Property

 Not every guide book will mention that a certain trail, waterfall or garden is on private land.
 So before creating problems, check with your concierge or tour guide on where you can or cannot go.